intro2r/intro2r/unit4/multiple-regression.md

 This model gives us the actual intercepts and slopes for each sex.
 The p-values test whether each value is significantly different from 0 (not that useful, because these are the actual values not the differences).

+We can then extract these estimates and pass them directly to `abline()` without any calculations.